codekatu/deadsetbit-front/README.md

     - The first rule matches `.css` files and uses `MiniCssExtractPlugin.loader` and `css-loader` to extract and process the CSS.
     - The second rule matches `.js` files, excluding the `node_modules` directory.
 It uses `babel-loader` with the `@babel/preset-env` preset for transpiling JavaScript using Babel.

-# How to do changes
+# How To Do Changes

 Only do changes to the files contained in (`src`) or (`public`) directory.
 Don't ever touch any of the files inside (`dist`) directory, since it is where our site will be built.